HannaCarla/eeg-signal-classification-CNN/README.md

     model 3: train and test with imbalanced data + class_weights + 40% threshold
     model 3: balanced data
 ## 1D Signal to Image
-We're transforming 1D EEG segments into images to use as input to a CNN Model.
+We're transforming 2D EEG segments into images to use as input to our CNN Model.